matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

     - `$newModule`
     - `$newAction`
     - `$parameters`
-- _Returns:_ false if the URL to redirect to is already this URL
-    - `bool`
+- It does not return anything.

 ### `isValidEmailString()` <a name="isValidEmailString"></a>

-Returns true if the email is a valid email
+Returns true if the email address is a valid.

 #### Signature

 - It is a **public static** method.
 - It accepts the following parameter(s):
-    - `$email`
+    - `$emailAddress`
 - It returns a(n) `bool` value.

 ### `postEvent()` <a name="postEvent"></a>

-Post an event to the dispatcher which will notice the observers.
+Post an event to Piwik&#039;s event dispatcher which will execute the event&#039;s observers.

 #### Signature